Featuring: Eric Wohl

-The Dallas-Fort Worth (DFW) MSA recently ranked second in the Americas for real estate investor interest, according to a recent poll conducted by CBRE.
-In particular, there has been a strong in-crease in demand for retail properties from California buyers.
+The Dallas-Fort Worth (DFW) MSA recently ranked second in the Americas for real estate investor interest, according to a recent poll.
+In particular, there has been a strong increase in demand for retail properties from California buyers.

 Many of these investors are used to paying 4 to 5 percent cap rates.
 So when these California buyers have the opportunity to invest in a market showing stronger signs of growth than their local regions, they jump at the chance.

 According to CoStar Group, over the last 18 months, the average cap rate for a Dallas retail asset purchased by a California buyer was 6.1 percent.
 In contrast, the average for a Texas-based buyer was 7 percent.

 This statistic clearly shows that private retail investors based in California are starving for yield and searching for quality retail assets in major MSAs that, like Dallas, are showing significant growth and development.
 But what do these deals say about the greater overall investment potential in Dallas?

 Employers like Walmart, American Airlines, State Farm Insurance, JPMorgan Chase, Verizon, Target, Walgreens and 7-Eleven have chosen Dallas for their U.S. corporate headquarters.

 So it’s no wonder that the area has been a hotbed for corporate relocations and expansions over the last few years, with large names such as Toyota, Huawei, Samsung, Hilti and McKesson joining the region.